If you don’t have one, you should change that now.

 - Hey!
 Follow the link in my bio to read my latest blog post.

 - My commission schedule is now open for the month of May.
-DM me now to get on calendar.
+DM me now to get on my calendar.

 Soft sells are less aggressive and open with something related to your call to action, but they don’t demand the performance of the action.
 Think of soft sells as just showing up and providing information to those who might be interested.
 I try to make the majority of my social posts soft sells.